lorenzo-rovigatti/be-lazy/bash.md

 ## Commands and programs

+There are two types of shell commands: builtins and programs (there are also Bash [functions](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-8.html), which behaves similarly to builtins).
+The former are a (small) number of commands that are provided by the shell out of the box.
+The ones I use the most are

+* `alias` and `unalias` (see [Aliases](#aliases))
+* `echo`, which outputs its arguments and is often used to generate the input consumed by another program (see [piping](#piping))
+* `read`, which can be used to parse input lines by splitting them up into words and assigning them to shell variables

+The great majority of commands one uses are external programs.
+Many of the main (and most used) external programs are shipped in nearly every [*nix](#unix-like) distribution.
+Indeed, commands such as `ls`, `cd`, `mv`, `rm`, *etc.* are always available.
+However keep in mind that, while the bulk of their features is standard (either truly or *de facto*), their options differ from platform to platform.
+For instance, [GNU](https://www.gnu.org/home.html) provides some handy extensions that are not present on Apple systems.

-**Nota Bene:** Many commands (most of the default ones) support combining switches  when used in their short form.
+**Nota Bene:** Many commands (most of the default ones) support combining switches when these are used in their short form.
 For example, `ls -lhS` is equivalent to `ls -l -h -S`.

 ## Files and directories